Atlanta Dream vs. Connecticut Sun: Betting Trends, Record ATS, Home/Road Splits

 Dream Moneyline and ATS Records

-- The Dream have entered the game as underdogs three times this season and won once.
+- The Dream have won two of the five games they've played as underdogs this season.

-- The Dream have not won as an underdog of +145 or more on the moneyline this season in two such games.
+- This season, the Dream have won one of their two games when they're the underdog by at least +260 on the moneyline.

-- Atlanta has won once ATS (1-1) as a 3.5-point underdog or greater this season.
+- Atlanta is yet to lose ATS (2-0) as a 7.5-point underdog or greater this year.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.